kubesphere-retired/ks-website/blog/advanced-2.0/en/canary-release.md

 KubeSphere provides three kind of grayscale strategies based on Istio, including blue-green deployment, canary release and traffic mirroring.
 Without modifying the source code, KubeSphere can realize grayscale, traffic governance, tracing, traffic monitoring and other service mesh features.

-## Objective

-In this tutorial, we're going to deploy a Bookinfo sample application composed of four separate microservices used to demonstrate the canary release, tracing and traffic monitoring using Istio on KubeSphere.

 ## What is Bookinfo Application

 The Bookinfo application is broken into four separate microservices (There are 3 versions of the reviews microservice):